Customer Education Through Social Media

 - Podcasts.
 They’re sort of like articles or blog posts, but instead of reading them, you hear them.
 It’s also a great way to give your eyes a break from staring at screens or pages all day while allowing you to continue absorbing information.
 A great thing about podcasts is that they leave notes and related links for further study.

 - Live or prerecorded videos.
-Here you can produce videos about tutorials, seminars, and even events related to your business or industry!
+You can also educate customers through social media by producing videos about tutorials, seminars, and even events related to your business or industry!

-You can pick as many as you find helpful for customer training, but don’t forget to post about your media on your business’ most popular channels, such as your company site!
+You can pick as many as you find helpful for your social media customer education.
+Just don’t forget to post about your media on your business’ most popular channels, such as your company site!

 Companies should make sure they have ample informational material anytime they release a new product.
-Educating customers means teaching people about your product or service about what it offers and how it’s best used.
+Educating customers means teaching people about your product or service about what it offers and how they can best use them.
 By doing this, you impart knowledge to customers.
 Yet, it also has several benefits that include heightened customer loyalty and less chance of confusion and complaints among the customer base.

 Educating customers with social media is an excellent strategy nowadays.
 Since few people have the patience to read an entire article nowadays, breaking down instruction and information into bite-size pieces for customer training.
 Thus, you have ample content that meshes well with social media’s required consistent posting.

-So regardless of whether you’re in the business of selling dish soap, smartphones, or stocks, you should have an informative digital guide at the ready.
-Yet, this may still be confusing — social media marketing services in the Philippines can help.
+So, regardless of whether you’re in the business of selling dish soap, smartphones, or stocks, you should have an informative digital guide at the ready.
+Yet, customer training or education through social media may still be confusing.
+Social media marketing services in the Philippines can help!